 Many air cleaners with carbon are promoted to remove smells.
 Yet, all carbon is not created equal.
 Some purifiers have a carbon pre-filter.
 Commonly this is a foam filter with a sprayed on carbon coating.
 While better than nothing, the effectiveness is limited.

 A better option is to use granular activated carbon.
 Also known as GAC.
 Granular carbon if of high quality and sufficient amount can work well in the removal of things like tobacco smoke odors.
 GAC means the carbon is in pellet form.
 And to work well you want at least 3 pounds.

-This is precisely what we do with the carbon pre-filter in the EJ and ERIK650A air purifiers.
-They both have more than 3 pounds of specially treated activated carbon.
+This is precisely what we do with the carbon pre-filter in the EJ air purifier.
+The EJ has more than 3 pounds of specially treated activated carbon.
 This gives you the benefits of activated carbon plus other media to remove what carbon can't.